Virtual sessions in Maryland/ In person in Roland Park, Baltimore

 →Disclosure to others, etc.

-Throughout the course of any relationship, there will be times when couples feel challenged or disconnected, when things feel bleak.
+Throughout the course of any relationship, there will be times when couples feel challenged.

 →Breaches in trust